hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Continue with Guilbeault, Becker, & Centola.
 (2018)
 - When social networks get smaller, it becomes easier to spread for simple contagions but harder for complex contagions.
 - Research in complex contagions: health, innovation, social media, and politics
-- Peer characteristics, such as homophily and diversity, influenced how likely behavior changes.
+- Peer characteristics, such as homophily and diversity, influence how likely behavior changes.
 - Diffusion of innovations is characterized by complex contagions.
   - Dynamics of adoption might be different from that of termination.
 - Which has more effects on the likelihood of spreading through social influence: the influence of the source person, or the quality of the contagion?